metauni/metauni.github.io/posts/make-your-own/make-your-own.md

 # How To Create Your Own metauni Node

 Creating a metauni node is *free and easy*, requiring no coding experience (there are a few steps though).
-Before you post content to your node, please [review the rules](http://metauni.org/posts/rules/rules) surrounding Roblox.
+Before you post content to your node, please [review the Roblox platform rules](http://metauni.org/posts/rules/rules).

 ## Accounts
 You will need to create the following accounts.
 Roblox and Discord are mandatory, but repl.it may be substituted with your preferred persistent server and database.